Aprexis/training/source/sections/self-study-and-quiz/key-contacts.md

 	<blockquote><p>All training related concerns should be communicated either to the Chief Privacy Officer or your manager.</p></blockquote>
 </div>

-You receive some questions about the Catalyze BAA from one of our customers.
+You receive some questions about the Datica BAA from one of our customers.
 You should reach out to:

 - <input type="checkbox"> `Chief Privacy Officer`
 - <input type="checkbox"> `Chief Product Officer`